 Do not workout to muscle atrophy, at least not in the beginning, and not very often.
 Beginners do not need this kind of workout.

-It is too big of a risk for beginners to get injured when doing this kind of workouts.
-Instead of doing workouts to muscle atrophy, do two or three sets of exercises in perfect form.
+It is too big a risk for beginners to get injured when doing this kind of workout.
+Instead of doing workouts to prevent muscle atrophy, do two or three sets of exercises in perfect form.

-A lot of people tend to judge the effects of a workout by the Inflammation of muscles they get the next day.
+Many people judge the effects of a workout by the muscle inflammation they experience the next day.
 We do not need Inflammation to grow; it is even counterproductive.

-Inflammation means you overdone it with the training.
-That muscle has endured an injury, and that inflammatory processes are happening within the muscle, and they have nothing to do with growth.
+Inflammation means you overdid it with the training.
+That muscle has endured an injury, and inflammatory processes are happening within the muscle, and they have nothing to do with growth.

-16) A Lot Of Effort In Bad Program Is Better Than No Effort In Perfect One
+16) A Lot Of Effort In A Bad Program Is Better Than No Effort In A Perfect One

 If you are not trying and not giving your best while training, not even the best training program in the world can help you progress.